quirimmo/rock-paper-scissors-lizard-spock/README.md

 ## CI/CD

 The project has all the **CI/CD** management set up.
-I am using **TravisCI** in this case, even if I am also really proficient with **Jenkins** and usually I use it in my job.
-But for these kind of simple/open source/personal projects related to GitHub repositories specially, I usually use TravisCI.
+I am using **TravisCI** in this case, even if I am really proficient with **Jenkins** and usually I use it in my job.
+But for these kind of simple/open-source/personal projects, usually related to GitHub repositories, I do use TravisCI.

-The main configuration is in the `.travis.yml` file in the root folder, and the used shell scripts `.sh` are inside the `travis` sub-folder.
+The main configuration is in the `.travis.yml` file in the root folder, and the shell scripts `.sh` used by TravisCI are inside the `travis` sub-folder.

 The process is actually the following:

-- When you open a pull request, or you push over an opened pull request, a job on Travis will run
+- When you open a pull request, or you push over an opened pull request, a job on TravisCI will run
 - This job will install the app, and run the unit tests and the e2e tests.
 If the tests fail, the job will fail
 - If the tests pass, then the `gulp publish` task will be triggered, producing the production distribution version of the app
 - Then an ftp script will start moving all the files inside a web server folder (below for more details)
-- In the web server, for every pull requests, a folder with the name of the pull request number will be created, so you can access all the history of the builds, in order to track changes and to keep the code for any kind of bug, for being, tested etc...
+- In the web server, for every pull requests, a folder with the name of the pull request number will be created, so you can access all the history of the builds, in order to track changes and to keep the code for any kind of bug, for being tested etc...

 The address of the server hosting the distribution of the app is the following:

 [Server address hosting the builds](http://bitweed.com/rock-paper-scissors/)

-Clicking on the corresponding build number, you will open the corresponding version of the app, and you can see in the source files from the dev tools, all the files of the build.
+Clicking on the build number, you will open the corresponding version of the app, and you can see in the source files from the dev tools all the loaded files.

 ## What you were going to do if you had few more time available

 This is a list of things I would have liked to do if I had few more time for the task.
-Unfortunately working during the days the time I had was very limited.
-The list is casual and not ordered by importance:
+Unfortunately, working during the days and having few other stuff to do, the time I had was very limited (the list is casual and not ordered by importance):

-- Introduction of different achievements like after x num of matches, after y num of victories, after z consecutive victories, etc...
+- Introduction of different achievements like after x num of matches, after y num of victories, after z consecutive victories, etc... showing these achievements in the personal profile page
-- ESLINT task for check during the serve/publish and before to push
+- A multiplayer version of the games in addition to human vs computer and computer vs computer, where two friends can play one against the other
+- Adding another section for each game where you show/explain the rules of that game
+- Possibility to show also the scores separated by the related played game
+- Add few "cool animations" to the game.
+A game which shows some animations is always more enjoyable than a more "static one"
+- An ESLint gulp task in order to validate the code during the serve/publish tasks.
+I used ESLint with VSCode, directly showing me all the code which doesn't satisfy the defined rules
-- Babel for transpiling all the code
+- Babel for compiling all the code for previous browsers
-- Deployment tasks for production/distribution, creating the files ready for production (concatenation, minify, uglify, etc...)
-- Adding CI/CD with TravisCI which executes all the unit tests, all the e2e tests, and if everything is OK, upload the production version to a server, where the app will run
+- Generate better human readable reports for both e2e and unit tests
-- Refactor better all the e2e tests code, grouping few code in the page objects so that it can be reusable across the e2e files, etc...
+- Refactor all the e2e tests code, grouping few code in the page objects so that it can be reusable across the e2e files and improving it in general
-- Global e2e tests for testing for a while all the app, playing all the games, checking always the scores if are OK, etc...
+- A global e2e test for testing for a while all the app, which plays several matches of several games and checks that the scores are OK
 - Use cucumber in order to have feature files for the e2e tests
-- Adding a section where you explain the rules of each game
-- Husky support
+- Add husky on prepush for running a global task `gulp check-validity` which executes e2e and unit tests and the ESLint validation, so that you can't push "bad code"
-- Generate source maps of all the min files
+- Generate source maps of all the minified files

+Considering that how you should see, it was really funny to develop it so far and I got a bit addicted, I will go on one day in the future adding fews of the above features!

 ## Possible issues